 How to improve your ROAS

-Now that you have a sense of what ROAS is and why it's important to track it, let's talk about a few ways that you can optimize it.
+Now that you have a sense of what ROAS is and why it's important to track it, let's talk about a few optimization strategies you can employ to reach a good ROAS and improve profitability.

 You need to simply get more revenue from ads without spending more on them.
 Sounds simple, right?
 Well, not exactly simple but let's dive into some tactics to help drive that number.